Davie Shipbuilding

 Davie Shipbuilding is a shipbuilding company located in Lauzon, Quebec, Canada.
-The facility is now operating as Chantier Davie Canada Inc. and is the oldest continually operating shipbuilder in North America.
+The facility is now operating as Chantier Davie Canada Inc. and is the oldest shipbuilder in North America that retains the name of its founders (under its parent group Inocea), and Canada's last remaining big-ship shipbuilder.

 History

 The Davie shipyard in Lauzon, Quebec has a complex ownership history.

 19th century

-The Davie firm was founded in 1825 by English-born ship captain Allison Davie (May 4, 1796 – June 1836) and English born shipbuilder George Taylor (1782-1861); the Davie construction record, however, only dates to 1897.
+The Davie firm was founded in 1825 by English-born ship captain Allison Davie (May 4, 1796 – June 1836) and English-born shipbuilder George Taylor (1782-1861); the Davie construction record, however, only dates to 1897.
 The Davie company was established in the 1830s on the south shore of the St. Lawrence River across from Quebec City in the community of Lauzon, Quebec (now part of the city of Levis, Quebec).
 Davie's father-in-law, George Taylor, had begun a shipbuilding business in 1811 after his arrival from England on the southwest shores of Île d’Orléans at Trou St. Patrice (closed briefly 1812 due to the War of 1812 to build ships in Upper Canada and permanently after 1827), became partners in 1825 and built their shipyard at rue de Saint Thomas and Cote de la Canotiere around 1827 and moved to north side of St Lawrence in 1832) and Davie apparently purchased those assets as well.
-Following Allison Davie's death, the company was headed by his wife Elizabeth Davie until 1850, when it became "George T. Davie & Sons" under Davie's son George Taylor Davie (1828–1907).
+Following Allison Davie's death, the company was headed by his wife Elizabeth Davie until 1850, when it became George T. Davie & Sons under Davie's son George Taylor Davie (1828–1907).

-It changed its name in 1914 to "Davie Shipbuilding & Repairing."
-The Davie family sold the shipyard to Canada Steamship Lines (CSL) in 1929 but started the "George T. Davie shipyard" immediately next door to the larger Lauzon facility.
+It changed its name in 1914 to Davie Shipbuilding & Repairing.
+The Davie family sold the shipyard to Canada Steamship Lines (CSL) in 1929 but started the George T. Davie shipyard immediately next door to the larger Lauzon facility.
 The second shipyard was managed by sons Allison Cufaude Davie and George Duncan Davie, with the former taking full control following the death of the latter in 1937.

 Davie's Brothers Limited remained in family ownership until 1951 and was owned by Logistec Corporation (1971) and finally, Équimer (1987) before the yard closed for good in 1989.